AdobeDocs/experience-manager-65.en/help/forms/using/create-document-fragments.md

 1. In the **Create Variable** section:

     1. Enter **Invoicenumber** as the name of the variable.
-    1. Select **String** as type.
+    1. Select **String** as the type.
     1. Tap **Create**.

    ![Create variable of String type](assets/variable_create_string_new.png)

-   Repeat step 4 and 5 to create the following variables:
+   Repeat steps 4 and 5 to create the following variables:

     * Billperiod: String type
     * BillDate: Date type